 Medicare Advantage Special Needs Plans offer tailored plan options to Medicare beneficiaries with certain health issues.
 Those with Medicare and Medicaid are eligible for another type of Medicare Special Needs Plan.
 Just as all people have individual medical needs, not all health conditions are generic.
 You may find your medical needs can be quite complicated but this doesn’t mean your coverage should be too.
 A branch of Medicare Advantage plans known as Medicare Special Needs Plans (SNPs) may be able to further help with extra coverage options.

-Medicare Advantage Special Needs Plan Eligibility
+Types of Medicare Advantage Special Needs Plans

-If any of these categories listed below apply to your situation, you may have exceptional health-care needs.
+If any of the below categories apply to your situation, you may have exceptional health care needs.
 Special Needs Plans give you tailored coverage.
 SNPs have three different categories for health coverage.
 Medicare SNPs limit membership to one of the three plan types.

 Chronic-Condition SNP (C-SNP)

 C-SNPs are for Medicare beneficiaries who suffer from certain severe and/or disabling, incurable conditions.
-Conditions include one or more of the following: cancer, dementia, diabetes, chronic heart failure, or HIV/AIDS.
+Conditions include one or more of the following: cancer, dementia, diabetes, epilepsy, chronic heart failure, or HIV/AIDS.
 Starting in 2021, Advantage plans will accept ESRD patients.

 Institutional SNP (I-SNP)